4levity/crossoff/README.md

 generate your own ticket list and use that instead.
 NOTE: Brown Paper Tickets may change their data format at any time and then this feature would stop working.

+## Project Details ##

+There are two subprojects:

+* crossoff-server (Java 8 ticket validation server and UI)
+* Crossoff (Android barcode scanning app)

+crossoff-server is a self-contained LAN web app to manage the ticket list for an event.
+Crossoff app works with crossoff-server to scan barcodes using an Android device camera.
+See below and also see README.md files in each subproject directory for further instructions.

 ## Example Usage ##

 Alice (a programmer) built her own system to collect donations and email tickets to her event.
 Space is limited and